CarlosNZ/json-edit-react/README.md

 - a theme name *and* an override object in an array, i.e. `[ "<themeName>, {...overrides } ]`

 You can play round with live editing of the themes in the [Demo app](https://carlosnz.github.io/json-edit-react/) by selecting "Edit this theme!" from the "Demo data" selector (though you won't be able to create functions in JSON).

+#### CSS classes

+Another way to style the component is to target the CSS classes directly.
+Every element in the component has a unique class name, so you should be able to locate them in your browser inspector and override them accordingly.
+All class names begin with the prefix `jer-`, e.g. `jer-collection-header-row`, `jer-value-string`

 ### Fragments